‘The Bachelor’ Sex Secrets Revealed! Did Nick Viall Choose After Fantasy Suites?

 The cameras have captured some pretty outrageous things on The Bachelor over the years.
-While nothing appears off limits, the cameras are turned away when the final three contestants are whisked away for Fantasy Suite night.
+While nothing appears off limits, the cameras are turned away when the final three contestants are whisked away for the Fantasy Suite night.
 What happens behind the closed doors?

-According to OK!
-Magazine, former Bachelor and Bachelorette alum Ali Fedotowsky dished on what goes on during the show’s most intimate night.
-While many fans take it as a given, Fedotowsky confirmed that most Bachelor and Bachelorettes stars sleep with their final three.
+According to OK Magazine, former Bachelor and Bachelorette alum Ali Fedotowsky dished on what goes on during the show’s most intimate night.
+While many fans take it as a given, Fedotowsky confirmed that most Bachelor and Bachelorettes sleep with their final three.

 Fedotowsky revealed that she only slept with one of her final three because Frank was sent home prior to the date and she didn’t feel a strong physical connection with the runner-up.
 When it comes to Nick Viall’s final three, Fedotowsky was confident that he probably slept with all three — Vanessa Grimaldi, Raven Gates, and Rachel Lindsay.